hirosystems/chainhook/docs/getting-started.md

 # Getting Started

-Chainhooks interact with Bicoin and stacks layers.
-You can use chainhooks as a tool in your local environment and as a service in the cloud environment.
+Chainhooks interact with Bitcoin and stacks layers.
+You can use chainhooks as a tool in your local environment or as a service in the cloud environment.

 - Chainhooks as a tool
 - Chainhooks as a service

 ## Chainhooks as a tool

-Chainhooks can be run as a tool in your local environment by understanding the steps below:
+Chainhooks can be run as a tool in your local environment by understanding the steps below.
+Chainhooks are often described using the term predicates that are defined as conditions to scan your blocks on the blockchain.

-This document walks you through the installation steps and the predicate design to understand Chainhooks.
+1. Define predicates
+2. Test/Scan predicates
+3. Deploy predicates

+Note that the above three steps are common for running chainhooks as a service using both Stacks and Bitcoin.

+Once you are ready to run chainhooks as a tool in your local environment, you can install chainhooks by following the next section.

-## Install Chainhooks from source
+### Install Chainhooks from source

 Chainhooks can be installed from the source by following the steps below: